Francisco Pizzini

-Francisco Andrés Pizzini (born 19 September 1993 in Bahía Blanca) is an Argentine football player, who plays as a winger for Vélez Sarsfield.
+Francisco Andrés Pizzini (born 19 September 1993 in Bahía Blanca) is an Argentine football player, who plays as a winger for Ecuadorian Serie A club Emelec.

 Club career

 Pizzini debuted with Independiente in a 0 - 3 defeat against All Boys on 12 May 2012.

 In July 2014 he scored the only 2 goals of the match against Belgrano for the round of 16 of the 2013–14 Copa Argentina.